-Saving Large Whales From Ship Strike
+Saving Large Whales From Vessel Strike

-Saving whales from being hit by ships
+Saving whales from being hit by vessels

 The world’s oceans are busy places but not just for marine life.
 Right now, there are 50,000 ships circumnavigating the earth and maritime trade volumes are set to triple by 2050.

-Ship strikes often go unnoticed and unreported, and the true numbers are almost certainly underestimated.
+Vessel strikes often go unnoticed and unreported, and the true numbers are almost certainly underestimated.

 Through our relationships across the shipping sector and with our work now spanning the globe, ORCA is in a unique position to help raise awareness of the issue, and also mitigate the impacts of shipping activity on cetaceans.

-Encouraging responsible vessel practices such as speed restrictions, raising awareness amongst seafarers around avoidance measures and understanding the distribution of cetaceans are three key components to reducing the risk of ship strikes, and this is where ORCA focusses its work.
+Encouraging responsible vessel practices such as speed restrictions, raising awareness amongst seafarers around avoidance measures and understanding the distribution of cetaceans are three key components to reducing the risk of vessel strikes, and this is where ORCA focusses its work.

 You may also be interested in